 Before making a booking you will need to consider and potentially make available to the agency or interpreter the following information:

-- What is the event? (what is the programme, when break times, etc)
+- What is the event? (what is the programme, break times, etc.)

 - Where is it?

-- *Who is the Deaf person?* (information to provide once the booking has been made)
+- Who is the Deaf person? (this information should be provided once the booking has been made)

-- If the event is for more than 2 hours you may need more than 1 interpreter to cover the session, discuss this with the interpreter/agency if unsure if the length of session requires multiple interpreters working
+If the event is for more than 2 hours you may need more than one interpreter to cover the session.
+Discuss this with the interpreter/agency if unsure whether the length of your session requires multiple interpreters working.

-For ease (not necessarily cheapest way) use no. 1.
+For ease (though not necessarily the cheapest option), it is recommended to use Option 1.
 They have their own interpreters but act like an agency booking free-lance people.
-However, if they say they are unlikely to be able to find anyone, you might want to try no. 2 as well.
+However, if they say they are unlikely to be able to find anyone, you may wish to try Option 2 as well.